Arizona Labor Laws Guide

 Arizona labor hours

-Full-time employees work 40 hours within a workweek.
+On the other hand, full-time employees work 40 hours within a workweek.
 However, according to the Affordable Care Act (ACA), full-time employment can be anything over 30 hours a week.

-So, it is important to check with your employer what they consider to be full-time hours, before going over your pay and benefits.
+So, it is important to check with your employer what they consider to be full-time hours before going over your pay and benefits.

 Which hours worked are compensated in Arizona?